zulip/zulip/docs/production/security-model.md

 ## Encryption and authentication

-* Traffic between clients (web, desktop and mobile) and the Zulip is encrypted using HTTPS.
+* Traffic between clients (web, desktop and mobile) and the Zulip server is encrypted using HTTPS.
 By default, all Zulip services talk to each other either via a localhost connection or using an encrypted SSL connection.

 * Zulip requires CSRF tokens in all interactions with the web API to prevent CSRF attacks.